 One Piece of Flair: 1-2 limes, cut into wedges for serving

 1. Cook the pasta until al dente, according to the directions on the package.
 Drain well and set aside.

 2. While the pasta is cooking, get the rest of the dish together: In a large bowl, place all of the sauce ingredients and whisk well until thoroughly combined.
 Add the veggies.

 3. Add the cooked, drained pasta to the bowl and gently stir to combine with the sauce.
 Serve warm or cold.
 This will keep, refrigerated in an airtight container, for up to five days.

-Serves 4;GF/Blue (according to the health guidelines in my Be Radiant program and cookbooks)
+Serves 4;GF/Blue (according to the health guidelines in my cookbooks and coaching programs)